-Stinging Nettles - particularly young nettles.
+Stinging Nettles - Particularly young nettles.
 Some dogs become extremely agitated after walking over nettles and will chew their paws.

-Giant Hogweed - this rather unpleasant plant is found across Europe and some parts of the United States.
+Giant Hogweed - This rather unpleasant plant is found across Europe and some parts of the United States.
 Even just brushing past it can result in burns and blisters to dogs and humans.

-Poison Ivy - though dogs are less commonly affected by this plant than people, it can still cause a rash on exposed skin, such as the paws.
+Poison Ivy - Though dogs are less commonly affected by this plant than people, it can still cause a rash on exposed skin, such as the paws.

 Allergies are often the first thing people blame for a dog fussing its feet.
 Unfortunately, allergies are also one of the trickiest problems to resolve, they are also becoming much more prevalent in dogs, though it is not clear why.

 An allergy can cause foot licking directly or indirectly.
 For instance, some dogs will suffer an immediate allergy reaction on their feet after walking in fields or grassland, resulting in them fussing their paws.
-Alternatively, dogs may develop itchy feet because of something in the food they eat, in which case the allergy is an indirect cause for the problem.
+Alternatively, dogs may develop itchy feet because of something in the food they eat, in which case the allergy is an indirect cause of the problem.

 Many dogs with allergies will be triggered by more than one thing, this could be an environmental pollutant, such as chemicals, naturally occurring pollen, insect bites or elements in their diet.
 Often it is impossible to eliminate all allergen triggers from your dog's life.

-Keeping a diary of when your dog fusses their paws may help, especially if your dog's allergies are seasonal, such as with human hay-fever.
+Keeping a diary of when your dog fusses their paws may help, especially if your dog's allergies are seasonal, such as with human hay fever.
 You may notice your dog fusses its paws after walking in a certain place, or at a certain time of day.
 By altering your walking times and locations you may be able to remove the problem by avoiding whatever is triggering the allergy.

 Allergy tests are also available for dogs, these can be done through your vet or as a DNA test, but are pricey.
 They also may not pick up all the causes of your dog's allergies.